-A student may anonymously report an alleged incident of bullying by going to www.oeisd.org and click on "Report a Bully Incident" also a student can report to any school employee.
+A student may anonymously report an alleged incident of bullying by reporting on our website at www.savoyisd.org.

 The administration will investigate any allegations of bullying and related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.